• Personal

 How much super should you have?

-While it's helpful to see how average super balances compare, it's important to remember that many Australians' super balances are falling behind what they should be.
+It's helpful to see how average super balances compare.
+But many Australians' super balances are falling behind what they should be.

-Websites like Super Guru show the estimated super balance you should have at each age to help you achieve the savings required for a comfortable retirement.
+Websites like Super Guru show roughly how much you should have at each age to help you save for a comfortable retirement.

 Here's the super balance to aim for at each age:3